Troubleshooting Guide in Joplin, MO

 (1) Remove the wet paint film with solvent, clean, and refinish

-(2) Or, after finish is completely dry, remove excess paint by block sanding with 1200 or finer grit sandpaper, compound, and polish to restore gloss
+(2) Or, after finish is completely dry and cured, remove excess paint by block sanding with 1200 or finer grit sandpaper, compound, and polish to restore gloss

 Prevention-